Entanglement in C$^*$-algebras: tensor products of state spaces: Entanglement and tensor products of state spaces of s

-\begin{remark}[Entangled states in finite dimensions] One can identify all sets in \eqref{eq:inclusions} in the case when $\cA$ and $\cB$ are matrix algebras, whereby the set of separable states $S_*(\cA \otimes \cB) = S(\cA) \otimes_* S(\cB)$, agrees with the usual definition of separable states.
+\begin{remark}[Entangled states in finite dimensions] When $\cA$ and $\cB$ are matrix algebras, one can identify all sets in \eqref{eq:inclusions} in terms of well-known sets of matrices in $\cA \otimes \cB$, and whereby the set of separable states, $S_*(\cA \otimes \cB) = S(\cA) \otimes_* S(\cB)$ on $\cA \otimes \cB$, corresponds to separable positive matrices, as explained below.